Optimal Rerandomization via a Criterion that Provides Insurance Against Failed Experiments: Methodology

 \subsection{Frequentist Inference in Our Designs}

-To run the experiment, we first realize one $\w_{exp}$ from our optimal strategy $W$ and these treatments are administered to the subjects.
+To run the experiment, we first draw one $\w_{exp}$ from our optimal threshold rerandomization strategy $W$ and these treatments are administered to the subjects.
 Then, responses for the treatment group $Y_{T,1}, \ldots, Y_{T,n/2}$ and for the control group $Y_{C,1}, \ldots, Y_{C,n/2}$ are collected.
 Using these responses, we wish to test theories about $\beta_T$ and produce a confidence interval for $\beta_T$.

 Under the randomization model, the only randomness is in $\w$ and thus a randomization test is most appropriate; this was Fisher's \qu{reasoned basis} for inference.
 The randomization test \qu{can incorporate whatever rerandomization procedure was used, will preserve the significance level of the test and works for any estimator} \citep[p.
 1268]{Morgan2012}.
 This test requires a sharp null hypothesis whereby all subjects' response will be exactly equal under both treatment and control conditions.